A Bit About my Personal Life

 My passion is truly to help people learn to be vulnerable with those who matter most in their lives.
 I feel that only in doing so are we able to have genuine and authentic relationships with others.

 I hold a Master of Science degree in Marriage & Family Therapy from Texas Tech University.
 I am a Licensed Marriage & Family Therapist and the Director of Auburn Therapy.
-I have been a Co-Director and Director of Auburn Therapy for the past five years and have lived in Auburn for the past eleven years with her husband, three daughters, and one son.
+I have been a Co-Director and Director of Auburn Therapy for the past seven years and have lived in Auburn for the past fourteen years with my husband, three daughters, and three sons.

 Prior to running a private practice, I worked with incarcerated teenage boys for six years.
 During this time, I worked with adolescents incarcerated for sexual offending and conducted individual, group, and family therapy with teenagers and their families.
 I also assisted in conducting a multi-family therapy group for teenage boys and their families for over six years.